 “The previous location of the oven didn’t give enough landing space for the cooktop,” explained Mary.
 To solve this problem, she moved the oven to the left of the refrigerator.
 To the right, she added a pantry.
 “Putting the fridge between the oven and the pantry helped give the fridge a more built-in look,” Mary said.

-After receiving a few free samples, Ken and Liz decided to choose the modern and simple Style-31 cabinets finished in Painted White.
+After receiving a few free samples, Ken and Liz decided to choose the modern and simple Slab cabinets finished in Painted White.
 They bought stainless steel appliances, hardwood floors, pendant and recessed lights, and dining furniture.

 Light and bright, their modern kitchen was not without unique elements.
 A pot filler was installed over the stove top, a shelf was created for their microwave, and a wet bar was added.
 The floating shelves they DIYed themselves!